 General news and features

-See full story in this week's print or online editions.
+For the full story on the rise of the Mountain Man's beard business see this week's print or online editions.

 Cornelia, Georgia - On Tuesday, December 22, 2015 at approximately 12:30 PM, a bank robbery occurred at the Traditions Bank in Cornelia, Georgia.
 An undisclosed amount of money was taken.
 The robber reportedly entered the bank wearing a Spiderman mask and holding a device, threating he had a bomb.
 No one was injured during the robbery.
 The Cornelia Police Department and the GBI are investigating.

 The intersection of Highway 515 and Antioch Church Road.
 Under a GDOT proposal.
 The Georgia Department of Transportation has identified the intersection of Antioch Church Road and Highway 515 as more dangerous than most, and the state agency wants to make changes they say will reduce crashes at the heavily-used intersection.
 They have proposed a J-Turn for the intersection, which would be the first of it's kind in the state.
 GDOT recently held an open house at the Pickens County Administration Building to solicit public comments about the project.

 Cherokee Sheriff’s deputies responded Creekside Estates subdivision off East Cherokee Drive in Ball Ground Monday afternoon after it was reported a person had fallen from a roof approximately 47 foot high.

 Upon their arrival they found the deceased male, later identified as Ralph Gambrel, 54 years old of Ball Ground, outside the home in the yard.
 Gambrel owned an extermination company that was working on the home.

 It appears Gambrel fell from the roof of the home.
 The incident remains under investigation but no foul play is suspected.

 >> > > >>